 - 1. The Canadian Centre for Ethics in Sport (CCES) conducted an in-competition sample collection session on February 12, 2022, in Edmonton, AB. - 2.
-Mr. David Pointing ("the Athlete") was selected for doping control.
-The sample provided by the Athlete returned an adverse analytical finding for GW501516, a prohibited substance. - 3.
-Following receipt of the CCES's Notice of Charge, asserting an Anti-Doping Rule Violation ("ADRV") for the presence and use of GW501516, the Athlete failed to dispute the violations within the timelines outlined within the Canadian Anti-Doping Program (CADP) and as a result was deemed to have admitted the violation, waived his right to a hearing and accepted related consequences.
+Ms. Jessica Pietrzyk ("the Athlete") was selected for doping control.
+The sample provided by the Athlete returned an adverse analytical finding for Methandienone, a prohibited substance and Methylphenidate, a specified substance. - 3.
+Following receipt of the CCES's Notice of Charge, asserting an Anti-Doping Rule Violation ("ADRV") for the presence and use of Methandienone and Methylphenidate, the Athlete failed to dispute the violations within the timelines outlined within the Canadian Anti-Doping Program (CADP) and as a result was deemed to have admitted the violation, waived her right to a hearing and accepted related consequences.